 Is InDebted legitimate?

-InDebted is a member of the Canadian Society of Collection Agencies and the Receivables Management Association of Canada.
+InDebted Canada Ltd., operating as InDebted, is a legitimate collection agency.
+They are members of the Canadian Society of Collection Agencies and the Receivables Management Association of Canada

 If someone claims to be from InDebted, contact them via their website and verify the debt in writing before paying anything.